 Teachers in our school take all forms of bullying very seriously.
-Where a teacher is made aware of allegations of bullying or witnesses bullying directly they will follow the agreed anti bullying strategy.
+Where a teacher is made aware of allegations of bullying or witnesses bullying they will follow the agreed anti bullying strategy.

 Teachers attempt to support all children in their class and to establish a climate of trust and respect for all.
+They have class rules on display created by everyone concerned.
 Teachers will plan and deliver lessons throughout the year on how to prevent bullying and how to deal with it.
 They will also discuss the impact bullying has on others.
-Class teachers will also actively try to encourage positive collaboration through the way in which the teacherbe responsible for discussing children's concerns and if the teacher feels that there is evidence of bullying, they will follow the anti-bullying strategy.